thuang6/platform-resource-manager/prm/doc/install.md

 Note:
 When you need to deploy your agent in a cluster, it is highly recommended to run agent as systemd service with a non-root user.
-You can refer to [Running WCA as non-root user](https://github.com/intel/workload-collocation-agent/blob/1.0.x/docs/install.rst#running-wca-as-non-root-user) section and [Running as systemd service](https://github.com/intel/workload-collocation-agent/blob/1.0.x/docs/install.rst#running-as-systemd-service) for detail.
+You can refer to [Running WCA as non-root user](https://github.com/intel/workload-collocation-agent/blob/1.0.x/docs/install.rst#running-wca-as-non-root-user) section and [Running as systemd service](https://github.com/intel/workload-collocation-agent/blob/1.0.x/docs/install.rst#running-as-systemd-service) section for detail.

 ## Metrics data persistence